Sand dollar: Description

-Sand dollars are small in size, averaging from three to four inches.
+Sand dollars are small in size, averaging from 80 to 100 mm (3 to 4 inches).
 As with all members of the order Clypeasteroida, they possess a rigid skeleton called a test.
 The test consists of calcium carbonate plates arranged in a fivefold symmetric pattern.
-The test of certain species of sand dollar have slits called lunules that can help the animal stay embedded in the sand to stop it from being swept away by an ocean wave.
+The tests of certain species of sand dollar have slits called lunules that can help the animal stay embedded in the sand to stop it from being swept away by an ocean wave.
 In living individuals, the test is covered by a skin of velvet-textured spines which are covered with very small hairs (cilia).
 Coordinated movements of the spines enable sand dollars to move across the seabed.
 The velvety spines of live sand dollars appear in a variety of colors—green, blue, violet, or purple—depending on the species.
 Individuals which are very recently dead or dying (moribund) are sometimes found on beaches with much of the external morphology still intact.
 Dead individuals are commonly found with their empty test devoid of all surface material and bleached white by sunlight.

 The bodies of adult sand dollars, like those of other echinoids, display radial symmetry.
 The petal-like pattern in sand dollars consists of five paired rows of pores.
 The pores are perforations in the endoskeleton through which podia for gas exchange project from the body.
 The mouth of the sand dollar is located on the bottom of its body at the center of the petal-like pattern.
 Unlike other urchins, the bodies of sand dollars also display secondary front-to-back bilateral symmetry with no morphological distinguishing features between males and females.
 The anus of sand dollars is located at the back rather than at the top as in most urchins, with many more bilateral features appearing in some species.
 These result from the adaptation of sand dollars, in the course of their evolution, from creatures that originally lived their lives on top of the seabed (epibenthos) to creatures that burrow beneath it (endobenthos).